 While my specialty is working with couples and individuals in support of relational strength and intimacy, my other passion is the very foundation of life—birth and all it entails; from pre-natal health, education and support; to empowering women to fully experience the transformative power of birth and bonding–ultimately preparing for a life rich with intimacy!

-I enjoy dance, singing, cycling, playing guitar, rock climbing, gardening, creating nourishing meals for my family, training, and yes—being a sexually, erotically alive woman!
+I enjoy dance, singing, cycling, playing guitar, skiing, rock climbing, gardening, creating nourishing meals for my family, training, and yes—being a sexually, erotically alive woman!
 I earned my undergraduate degree in theater at Eastern Oregon University where I learned that making HUGE mistakes was my most direct path to learning.
 Most often you will find me mothering my two amazing children who teach me, daily, to draw myself into intimate contact; when I’m not serving in one of my other professional roles.

 Thank you for stopping by and I hope we can connect.